Traditional Belgian Food in Brussels: 17 Must-Eats!

 Without any doubt, this is one of the best places to eat in Brussels, especially for fish and seafood lovers.

-No wonder that it has been featured many times as top seafood restaurant in Brussels.
+No wonder it has been featured many times as a top seafood restaurant in Brussels.

 where to get the best belgian food, plate of meat and garnish